PHASE 3

 The San Antonio team provided several workshops meant to scaffold student learning to prepare them, one step at a time, for their participation in summer internship opportunities and employment after high school.
 Most workshops helped students develop the tangible tools (e.g., resumes, LinkedIn profiles) they needed to apply for the internships but also increased their confidence and preparedness for interviews.
 In a focus group conducted by the team, students shared that this was their first opportunity to develop a resume, create a LinkedIn profile, or network with employers.
 They expressed that these types of skill-building opportunities were missing from their education, where the emphasis on academics seemed disconnected from the skill sets students felt they needed for the “real world.”

-Once students feel confident and are equipped with social capital-building tools and skill sets, Communities can provide them with safe opportunities to practice, whether in smaller, more intimate settings like classrooms or in larger networking events.
-This is an opportunity to pull in industry and community partners for support as hosts and/or participants.
+Once students feel confident and are equipped with social capital-building tools and skill sets, organizations can provide them with safe opportunities to practice, whether in smaller, more intimate settings like classrooms or in larger networking events.
+This is where industry and community partners can provide invaluable support as hosts and/or participants.
 Equip students with follow-up strategies that will allow them to stay connected to the new additions to their network and possibly leverage these relationships down the line.